 There are many different kinds of voice problems.
-Speech pathologists are trained in assessing and managing individuals with voice disorders.
+Our professional speech pathologists are trained in assessing and managing individuals with voice disorders.
 If you have any concerns about your child’s voice, call 9899 5494 today to book an appointment with our voice specialist, Nicola Anglin.

 Stay tuned for Voicing Your Concerns: Part Two…